rsyslog/rsyslog/source/rainerscript/global.rst

 - **maxMessageSize**

-  The maximum message size rsyslog can process.
+  Configures the maximum message size allowed for all inputs.
 Default is 8K.
   Anything above the maximum size will be truncated.

+  Note: some modules provide separate parameters that allow overriding this setting (e.g., :doc:`imrelp's MaxDataSize parameter <../../configuration/modules/imrelp>`).

 .. _global_janitorInterval: